yamcs/yamcs/examples/pus/README.md

 ST[01] Request verification

 - Command Acceptance, Start and Completion reports are sent.
-- The command VOLTAGE_ON can be used to test it.
+- The command VOLTAGE_ON can be used to test it:
-  - voltage_num = 1 will send all three reports
+    * voltage_num = 1 will send all three reports
-  - voltage_num = 2 will skip the acceptance (as if the report packet was lost)
+    * voltage_num = 2 will skip the acceptance (as if the report packet was lost)
-  - voltage_num = 4 will send a negative acceptance
+    * voltage_num = 3 will send a negative completion with a random code.
-  If the voltage is already on, a negative completion will be sent.
+    * voltage_num = 4 will send a negative start.

 ST[03] HK